History of Art and Heritage Management

 History of Art and Heritage Management is part of Buckingham’s Department of History and History of Art.
 You will be joining a lively community of British and international students in different subjects and schools including English, History, Modern Languages, International Studies, Law, Management, and Psychology.

 Unique within UK universities, our Department offers a starting term in Florence.
 Students start their degree by spending 12 weeks studying History of Art at the British Institute of Florence by the River Arno in the heart of the city.
 Classes are taught in English and focus on the study of original works of art in the city’s celebrated museums and historic landmarks.
 Excursions to Pisa and Siena are included in the curriculum.
-For more information see our Study Term in Florence page.

 The School of Humanities and Social Sciences welcomes recent school-leavers as well as those returning to higher education.

 Like all the University’s departments, History of Art and Heritage Management has a strong commitment to teaching and learning excellence.

 The staff are experts in their subjects and experienced university lecturers and teachers

 With small classes, seminar groups and tutorials students are encouraged from the beginning to develop their own ideas and knowledge by learning interactively, guided by their tutors to discover the richness of the subject, to acquire new skills and to realise their potential.

 Your education should be enabling and enriching.
 We believe strongly that your university education is a joint enterprise of discovery in which students and staff are partners